Lancashire Arts Festival rewards top students with city exhibition curated by Turner Prize nominee

 Some of the University of Central Lancashire’s (UCLan) most talented students have been recognised by Creative Lancashire and will see their work displayed in a city exhibition.

-Chosen from the University’s annual Lancashire Arts Festival Degree Show, which showcases final year student work from the Faculty of Culture and the Creative Industries, 11 students from a final shortlist of 31 were awarded prizes to recognise the most outstanding work from each discipline of architecture, design, fashion, fine art, media and performance.
+Chosen from the University’s annual Lancashire Arts Festival Degree Show, which showcases final year student work from the School of Arts and Media, 11 students from a final shortlist of 31 were awarded prizes to recognise the most outstanding work from each discipline of architecture, design, fashion, fine art, media and performance.

 The Arts Festival awards are sponsored by Creative Lancashire, Lancashire County Council’s team dedicated to raising the profile of creative industries in the area, and the judging panel included sculpture, businessman and Chair of Creative Lancashire Charles Hadcock.